-Place the helicopter on a level surface and leave it still until the ESC beeps twice and the blue LED glows solid, indicating initialization is complete.
+Place the helicopter on a flat surface and leave it still until the ESC beeps and the receiver LED glows solid, indicating initialization is complete.

 If you experience issues during initialization, refer to the Troubleshooting Guide at the back of the manual.